Windsor Castle: 16th century

 By contrast, the young Edward VI disliked Windsor Castle.
 Edward's Protestant beliefs led him to simplify the Garter ceremonies, to discontinue the annual Feast of the Garter at Windsor and to remove any signs of Catholic practices with the Order.
 During the rebellions and political strife of 1549, Windsor was again used as a safe-haven for the king and the Duke of Somerset.
-Edward famously commented whilst staying at Windsor Castle during this period that "Methink I am in a prison, here are no galleries, nor no gardens to walk in".
+Edward famously commented while staying at Windsor Castle during this period that "Methink I am in a prison, here are no galleries, nor no gardens to walk in".
 Under both Edward and his sister, Mary I, some limited building work continued at the castle, in many cases using resources recovered from the English abbeys.
 Water was piped into the Upper Ward to create a fountain.
 Mary also expanded the buildings used by the Knights of Windsor in the Lower Ward, using stone from Reading Abbey.

-Elizabeth I spent much of her time at Windsor Castle and used it a safe haven in crises, "knowing it could stand a siege if need be".
+Elizabeth I spent much of her time at Windsor Castle and used it as a safe haven in crises, "knowing it could stand a siege if need be".
 Ten new brass cannons were purchased for the castle's defence.
 It became one of her favourite locations and she spent more money on the property than on any of her other palaces.
 She conducted some modest building works at Windsor, including a wide range of repairs to the existing structures.
 She converted the North Wharf into a permanent, huge stone terrace, complete with statues, carvings and an octagonal, outdoor banqueting house, raising the western end of the terrace to provide more privacy.
 The chapel was refitted with stalls, a gallery and a new ceiling.
 A bridge was built over the ditch to the south of the castle to enable easier access to the park.
-Elizabeth built a gallery range of buildings on the west end of the Upper Ward, alongside Henry VII's tower.
+Elizabeth commissioned a gallery range of buildings on the west end of the Upper Ward, alongside Henry VII's tower.
 Elizabeth increasingly used the castle for diplomatic engagements, but space continued to prove a challenge as the property was simply not as large as the more modern royal palaces.
 This flow of foreign visitors was captured for the queen's entertainment in William Shakespeare's play, The Merry Wives of Windsor.